 Driving Too Slowly Per Section 132 of the Highway Traffic Act Involves Unexpected Slow Vehicles That Pose Dangerous Hazards and Similar to Excessive Speed Is Unlawful

 Share to Facebook

-While defensive driving is always encouraged, driving unnecessarily slowly, and thereby becoming an unexpected obstacle to other traffic, or possibly frustrating other drivers so significiantly as to cause others to act erratically, can pose significant danger.
+Of course, defensive driving is encouraged; however, driving unnecessarily slowly, and becoming an obstacle to other traffic, or possibly frustrating other drivers so severely as to trigger erratic conduct, can pose significant danger.

 Driving too slowly may be an offence contrary to the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 which states:

 132 (1) No motor vehicle shall be driven on a highway at such a slow rate of speed as to impede or block the normal and reasonable movement of traffic thereon except when the slow rate of speed is necessary for safe operation having regard to all the circumstances.

 Similar to driving too fast, driving too slowly can also pose risks to others using the roadway whereas when traffic moving at a normal speed comes upon a vehicle travelling unexpectedly slow and dangerous situation exists.
 While a charge of 'driving too slowly' is likely uncommon, the law provides for the possibility of such a charge.